-The Park tells the stories of over three centuries of Irish emigration to the new world.
+The Omagh folk park tells the stories of over three centuries of Irish emigration to the new world.
 Costumed interpreters and guides are based within the exhibits and tell the stories of who lived there and what their lives were like.

-The Ulster American Folk Park focuses on the Irish who left Ulster in the 18th, 19th and 20th centuries including those suffering due to the famine.
+The Ulster Folk Museum focuses on the Irish who left Ulster in the 18th, 19th and 20th centuries including those suffering due to the famine.

 About the Ulster American Folk Park

 Covering over 30 acres the Park will take you around 2-3 hours to explore so wear comfortable shoes.
 The cost to enter the park is £9 per adult and it is a self-guided tour that includes indoor and outdoor exhibits and galleries.

 Given the Irish weather and that 4 seasons in one day, it is possible for rain to fall so take an umbrella and wear your sturdy walking shoes.
 There is a café that serves snacks and drinks as food items are not allowed into the galleries although you can grab an icecream cone walking the park.
 There are picnic tables around the main car park (parking is free) where you can stop for a picnic lunch.

 The Omagh American Folk Park is open Tuesdays to Sundays from 10 to 5 and an adult ticket costs £10.89.

 When you enter the Visitor’s information centre you will see the Centre for Migration Studies (CMS) with its attached library.